-What are the rules for apps that offer gambling, betting, lotteries, raffles and cash or other prizes of value?
+What are the rules for apps that offer gambling, betting, lotteries, raffles and cash or other prizes?

 Guidelines for Apps that offer prizes of cash or other value:

 - Sweepstakes and contests must be sponsored by the developer/company of the App

 - Official rules for sweepstakes and contests must be presented in the App and make it clear that Apple is not a sponsor or involved in the activity in any manner

 - It must be permissible by law for the developer to run a lottery App, and a lottery App must have all of the following characteristics: consideration, chance, and a prize

 - Apps that allow a user to directly purchase a raffle ticket in the App will be rejected

 - Apps that offer real money gaming (e.g. sports betting, poker, casino games, horse racing) or lotteries must have necessary licensing and permissions in the locations where the App is used, must be restricted to those locations, and must be free on the App Store

 - Apps that use IAP to purchase credit or currency to use in conjunction with real money gaming will be rejected

 If you think your app falls into any of the above categories, please take the time to: